 1 egg white (25 g), at room temperature

 4 ounces miniature semi-sweet chocolate chips (optional)

 Preheat your oven to 350°F. Line a large rimmed baking sheet with unbleached parchment paper and set it aside.

 Make the dough.
 In a large bowl, place the flour, xanthan gum, cornstarch, baking powder, salt and confectioners’ sugar, and whisk to combine well.
-Create a well in the center of the dry ingredients and add the butter, egg white and vanilla, mixing to combine after each addition.
+Create a well in the center of the dry ingredients and add the butter, egg white, and vanilla, and mix to combine.
 The dough will be thick and smooth.
-Add water by the half-teaspoonful and knead it in with clean, dry hands as necessary to bring the dough together.
+Add water by the half-teaspoonful and mix it in as necessary to bring the dough together.
 If you’d like to make any cut-out cookies, set some of the plain dough aside.
-Add the (optional) chocolate chips and knead into the dough until they are evenly spaced throughout.
+Add the (optional) chocolate chips and mix the dough until the chips are evenly spaced throughout.

-Bake.
 Place the baking sheet in the center of the preheated oven and bake until lightly golden brown on the edges and firm to the touch (about 12 minutes).
 Remove from the oven and allow to cool completely on the baking sheet before serving.
 These cookies freeze very well.

 Adapted from Once Upon a Chef.
 Original recipe posted in 2015.
 Most photos new, video new, recipe unchanged except for some added language about how to make cut-out cookies.